m-tarun01/Ola_Cab_Analysis---SQL-PowerBI/README.md

 **Project Title**: Cab Analysis
 **Database**: `ola_db`

-This project is designed to demonstrate SQL skills or PowerBI skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+This project is designed to demonstrate SQL skills or PowerBI skills and techniques typically used by data analysts to explore, clean, and analyze booking data.
 The project involves setting up a Cab Bookings database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries then create a interactive dashboaard on Power BI.

 ## Objectives